 On the east side of the Dazhao Temple complex, newly constructed antique-style commercial stalls have been erected.
-These stalls feature simple construction techniques, lightweight materials, and meticulous architectural design.
-Their color scheme, consisting of a gray palette for both the roof and facade, appears casual.
-Unfortunately, the placement of these stalls obstructs the view of the eastern side of the Dazhao Temple complex and disrupts the flow of traffic for visitors entering the area.
+These stalls have simple construction techniques, lightweight materials, and meticulous architectural design.
+The color scheme of both the roof and facade adopts a gray color palette, and the painting style appears casual.
+The placement of these stalls obstructs the view of the eastern side of the Dazhao Temple complex and also affects the flow of traffic for the public entering the temple complex.

-Figure 6-2: Landscape of the Front Square of the Dazhao Temple, captured by the author between the square and the Dazhao Temple complex.
-The unique cultural essence of Mongolian and Tibetan Buddhism, which is deeply experienced within the temple complex, does not extend to the square or the surrounding historical district.
+Figure 6-2: Landscape of the Front Square of the Dazhao Temple, captured by the author

-Within the square in front of the Dazhao Temple complex, the facilities are disorderly arranged and lack a unified form, resulting in an overall sense of indistinctiveness.
-Furthermore, there is insufficient integration

-The buildings in the area reflect historical characteristics through a single cultural symbol and the use of blue brick materials, yet they lack detail and fail to deliver a direct visual impact.
-As a result, the overall landscape of the block feels rigid, with architectural forms imitating elevated beam wooden structures, which contribute to a strong commercial atmosphere.

-The signage's color scheme lacks cultural consideration, leading to a monotonous overall tone that fails to reflect regional characteristics and traditional color preferences.
-This, in turn, diminishes visitors' experiences of the "historical" and "cultural" sensations expected in the historical cultural district.
+Within the square in front of the Dazhao Temple complex, the facilities are disorderly arranged and lack a unified form, resulting in a lack of distinctiveness.
+There is also a lack of close integration between the square and the Dazhao Temple complex.
+The unique cultural essence of the Mongolian and Tibetan Buddhism experienced within the temple complex is not extended to the square and the historical district.
+The buildings in the area merely reflect the historical characteristics of the block through a single cultural symbol and the use of blue brick building materials, lacking detail and direct visual impact.
+The overall landscape of the block feels rigid, with architectural forms imitating the style of elevated beam wooden structures, creating a strong commercial atmosphere.
+The color scheme of the signage lacks consideration from a cultural perspective, and the overall color tone of the block is very monotonous, failing to reflect regional characteristics and traditional color preferences.
+This to some extent diminishes people's experience of the "historical" and "cultural" sensations in the historical cultural district.